tdegueul/ale-xbase/Readme.md

 1. Load the Ale plug-ins with Gemoc Studio: File -> Import... -> Existing project into workspace -> Finish
 1. Lanch an Language workbench: Run -> Run configuation -> New eclipse application -> Run
 1. Import or develop new Ale based operational semantics.

+## Usage

+Once the Ale development environment started, two operations are available.

+### Generation of a Revisitor interface

+On a **\*.ecore** file: `Right click -> ALE -> Generate Revisitor interface` produces a Revisitor interface for the selected metamodel in the *src* directory of the current project.

+### Generation of a Revisitor semantic

+On a **\*.ale** file: `Right click -> ALE -> Generate Revisitor implementation` produces a Revisitor implementation of tyhe selected ale specification in the *src* directory of the current project.